tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/Activities/02-Stu_Time_Series_Basics/README.md

 * Select all rows from September 2018.

-* Select all rows from September 2018 through October.
+* Select all rows from September 2018 through October 2018.

 ### Plot Time Series Data